cpvalente/ontime/README.md

 ### Issues

-We use Github's issue tracking for bug reporting and feature requests. <br />
+We use Github's issue tracking for bug reporting and feature requests. \
 Found a bug?
 [Open an issue](https://github.com/cpvalente/ontime/issues/new).

 #### Unsigned App